sparkflows/sparkflows-docs/docs/aws/glue-integration/aws-connection.rst

    :alt: aws
    :width: 60%

 6. The connection test will take some time.
-Wait till the test status is shown as successful.
+Wait till the test status is displayed as successful.

 .. figure:: ../../_assets/aws/glue/success_test_connection.PNG
    :alt: aws